20211219_9_ee

 Hurrell, Frederick Thomas – Born: Glemsford, Suffolk on 8.7.1909.[10]
 Parents: Thomas Nathan Hurrell (Agricultural Labourer) and Mary Jane [née Brown].
 Family Connections: Son-in-law of William James Purdy [b1878] and brother-in-law of Frank William Purdy [b1907] of Long Melford.
 Home: Station Road, Long Melford (1911), Church Row, Long Melford, Suffolk (1921), Westgate Street, Long Melford (1939), 4 Laurel Drive, Long Melford [1987].
 Occupation: Maltster (1939).
 Married: Mildred Florence Clover [d1966] in 1932 and to Bessie Margaret Purdy in 1968.
 Service Record: Frederick was a member of ‘H’ Company, 10th Battalion, Suffolk Home Guard when it was formed in August 1942.
 His name is recorded in the official tribute to the organization entitled The Lion Roared his Defiance, photographed in and around Long Melford in 1944.[11]
 Died: Long Melford, Suffolk on 25.12.1986.[12]

-Hurrell, George Thomas – Born: Long Melford, Suffolk on 3.8.1873.[10]
+Hurrell, George Thomas – Born: Long Melford, Suffolk on 3.8.1873.[13]
 Parents: Sarah Ann Hurrell (Horsehair Weaver) [married Thomas Whittle (Coconut Mat Maker) in 1877].
 Family Connections: Half-brother to Albert Whittle [b1876].
-Home: Back Meadow, Smaley Lane, Long Melford (1881), Hall Street Yard, Hall St, Long Melford (1891), Sargents Yard, Long Melford [1895], Crown Inn, Hall St, Long Melford (1911).
+Home: Back Meadow, Smaley Lane, Long Melford (1881), Hall Street Yard, Hall Street, Long Melford (1891), Sargents Yard, Long Melford [1895], Crown Inn, Hall Street, Long Melford (1911).
 Occupation: Coconut Mat Maker (1891 to 1911).
-Service Record: Before joining the Regular Army, George was a member of the Suffolk Militia Artillery.
-Enlisting in August 1895 as Pte.4259 with 1st Battalion, Lincolnshire Regiment, he received his discharge in the following December for making a false statement on attestation.
-It is not known if George saw service during the First World War as no definitive record has been found.[11]
+Married: Sarah Ann Sargent in 1893.
+Service Record: Enlisting in 1893 as Pte.3608 with 1st Battalion, Suffolk Regiment George was discharged ‘with ignominy’ 1894.
+His previous conduct notwithstanding he re-enlisted in August 1895 as Pte.4259 with 1st Battalion, Lincolnshire Regiment, however his time with the Lincoln’s was short-lived being convicted four months later of ‘having made a false answer at attestation’ and was summarily discharged.[14]
+It is not known if he

 Hurrell, Thomas Nathan – Born: Long Melford, Suffolk on 14.2.1886.[15]
 Parents: Thomas Nathan Hurrell (Maltster’s Labourer) and Sarah Ann [née Pettitt].
 Family Connections: Brother to Bertie Hurrell [b1896] and Frederick George Hurrell [b1901].
 Home: St Marys Street, Long Melford (1891), Station Road, Long Melford (1901).
 Occupation: Milkman on Farm (1901), Labourer for C. J. N. Roe of Long Melford [1904].
 Married: Mary Jane Brown in 1913.
 Service Record: Thomas enlisted in 1904 as Pte.6386 with 3rd [Militia] Battalion, Suffolk Regiment, receiving his discharge in 1910.
 Recalled to the Regiment on 31.8.1914, he was posted to France from 3.12.1914 as Pte.3/9678 with 2nd Battalion, Suffolks as part of 8th Brigade, 3rd Division, seeing action at the Battles of Le Cateau, the Marne and the Aisne in 1914.[16]
 During 1915 the Battalion was entrenched on the Ypres Salient, and it would have been here that Thomas was wounded in action, severe enough for him to be issued with a Silver War Badge and discharged on 18.9.1915.[17]